drrelyea/spgl1/README.md

 Original home page: http://www.cs.ubc.ca/labs/scl/spgl1/

 ## Introduction
-SPGL1 is a python (or Matlab) solver for large-scale one-norm regularized least squares.
+SPGL1 is a solver for large-scale one-norm regularized least squares.

 It is designed to solve any of the following three problems: